single-cell-data/SOMA/brainstorming.md

 As any given storage "engine" upon which SOMA is implemented may have additional features and capabilities required to support advanced use cases, it is expected that SOMA implementations will expose engine-specific features.
 Where possible, these should be implemented to avoid conflict with future changes to the common SOMA API.

 > ⚠️ **Issue** - this spec needs to provide guidance on HOW to do that.
 Fro example, can we carve out some namespace for extensions in the functional API?

+> ⚠️ **Issue** - the scope of the functional spec needs to be nailed down.
+For example, does it include object lifecycle (create, delete, ...) or just the operations an existing object?
+See John's comments.

 In the following, a pseudo-object-oriented syntax is used, eg, `obj.op()` is calling `op()` upon `obj`.
 Where a type is used, eg, SOMA.op(), it is a `static` operation (ie, no state other than parameters provided).